Oregon governor authorizes National Guard for solar eclipse

-Oregon Public Broadcasting reports (http://bit.ly/2uHjjTG) that the National Guard will stage six aircraft and about 150 soldiers and airmen ahead of the Aug.
+Oregon Public Broadcasting reported that the National Guard will stage six aircraft and about 150 soldiers and airmen ahead of the Aug.
 21 celestial event.

 The moon’s shadow first hits Oregon as the moon passes between the Earth and the sun and up to 1 million people are expected to visit the state to see it.